Why CS in Schools?

 Our mission is to build a stronger Australian economy by growing the digital workforce.
 We are doing that by focusing on our vision of Growing the pipeline of IT professionals by delivering world-class Digital Technology professional development and resources for teachers.

 CS in Schools was founded in 2018 by Hugh Williams, Selina Williams, and Kristy Kendall.
 After researching how they could help Australia become the next technology hub, they settled on creating a programme to build capabilities in schools to grow the next generation of technologists.
-They launched CS in Schools in 2018, and by the end of 2022 they had helped over 500 teachers and over 50,000 students learn DigiTech at 75 schools.
+They launched CS in Schools in 2018, and in 2022 they supported 450 teachers and over 39,000 students to learn DigiTech at 153 schools.

 Hugh is a former tech executive at Google, Microsoft, and eBay.
 He has a PhD in Computer Science.

 Selina is a former corporate finance leader with Bachelors degrees in Information Systems and Finance.

 Kristy is the Principal of Toorak College in Victoria, an independent girls’ school.
 She holds a Masters degree in Education.

 Hugh Williams, Co-founder and inaugural CEO

 Professor Hugh Williams is a Co-founder of CS in Schools

 Our Industry partners

 The unique advantage of CS in Schools is its deep links to industry.
 We work with industry partners to bring relevant content, real-world experiences, and role-modelling from professionals into the classroom.
-At the end of 2020, around 60 industry volunteers has supported schools, teachers, and students in our programmes.
+More than 60 industry volunteers have supported schools, teachers, and students in our programmes.